ungi/ukftractography/README.md

     ./UKFTractography --help

-In the source directory of the project you will find a shell script called 'sample_run.sh' It should give you an idea of what a function call could look like.
+In the source directory of the project you will find a shell script called [examples/sample_run.sh](examples/sample_run.sh).
+It should give you an idea of what a function call could look like.

 Files dataset_Mask.nrrd and seeds_full_cc.nrrd in Input folder are mask and seed files of subject 100307